bmeviauac01/datadriven/docs/lecture-notes/transactions/index.md

 #### Lost update

-During a lost update two writes conflict:
+During a lost update, two writes conflict:

 1. A transaction changes a record.
 1. Another transaction overwrites the same record.

-The database has the result of the second write, as if the first did not even happen.
+The database has the result of the second write as if the first did not even happen.

 ![Lost update](images/lost-update.png)